Katsuo Tokashiki: Professional boxing record

-Post Retirement
+Post-retirement

 Like many other Japanese boxers, Tokashiki became a television persona after retiring from boxing, and has appeared on several variety television shows.
 He has also worked as an actor, and took the role of boxer Fighting Harada in a television drama series in 1990.
 His appearances on television have decreased lately, but he created the Tokashiki Boxing Gym in Tokyo, and currently works as a trainer there.
 He also petitioned the court to order Iwao Hakamada's retrial.